reficull/DBSS/README.md

 1. BUILD

-run
+* run

 ./build.sh

  will make build dir in current dir

-2. COPY lib file and DB.lua to your project2.
+* copy lib file and DB.lua to your project

-the lib file located in build/release/lib/libDBSS.so, you should copy or to link it to your /usr/local/lib/ or any other proper directory copy DB.lua to your project
+the lib file located in build/release/lib/libDBSS.so, you should copy or to link it to your /usr/local/lib/ or any other proper directory

+* copy DB.lua to your project

-3. in DB.lua make sure the libSSDB.so path is correct default is ssdb = assert(ffi.load(LUA_SCRIPT_ROOT .. 'build/release/lib/libDBSS.so'),"load libDBSS.so failed")
+* in DB.lua make sure the libSSDB.so path is correct

+default is
+        ssdb = assert(ffi.load(LUA_SCRIPT_ROOT .. 'build/release/lib/libDBSS.so'),"load libDBSS.so failed")
 if copy to /usr/local/lib then
         ssdb = assert(ffi.load("/usr/local/lib/libDBSS.so"),"load libDBSS failed")

+#TEST

+make sure you have luajit

+        luajit luatest.lua

 #USAGE
 edit config.lua set ssdb server ip and port,default is local host and 8888